susanBuck/notes/05_Laravel/Bower.md

 Again, the -S flag here makes sure it not only deletes the jquery files but also updates your `bower.json` file.

-At this point, you might want to make sure Git doesnt track your componenets by adding `/public/components/` to your `.gitignore` file.
+## Production

+If you're working on a production server that supports Node/npm you'd want to tell git to ignore the `public/componenents/` so your components aren't transferred via Git.

 This is similar how we don't want Composer's `vendor/` directory to be tracked in Version Control, since the server (and any teammates) will run `composer install` and get the needed dependencies.

 *However*, Pagoda doesn't currently support Node so we can't actually run Bower there.
-Given that, we're going to take things one step further and use a tool to concatenate and minify all our client-side assets together and then track those assets in Version Control.
-This way, the necessary client-side files will just travel with the app - rather than being managed independently per system.

-To do this, keep reading to the next section...
+Given that, we'll let all the components travel with Git.